What's next for the UK as King Charles III starts his reign

 — A 1 p.m., gun salutes were fired in London’s Hyde Park and at military sites around the country, one round for reach of the 96 years of the queen’s life.

-— Afternoon — The king meets with new Prime Minister Liz Truss.
+— Afternoon — The king met with new Prime Minister Liz Truss.

-— 6 p.m. — The king makes a televised address to the nation.
+— 6 p.m. — The king made a televised address to the nation in which he spoke of his “profound sorrow” over the death of his mother, the queen, and vowed to continue her “lifelong service” to others.

-— 6 p.m. — A service of remembrance is held at St. Paul’s Cathedral for the queen.
+— 6 p.m. — A service of remembrance was held at St. Paul’s Cathedral for the queen.

 Saturday, Sept.
 10